 For other vegan leather alternatives that are plastic-free and just as gorgeous, check out our article on eco-friendly vegan leather alternatives!

-Ethical alternatives to Matt & Nat
+Ethical alternatives to Matt and Nat